-Family Involvement in Title I, Part A Services
+Parent and Family Engagement in Title I, Part A Programs

-Title I, Part A Defines Parent Involvement.
-Participation of parents in regular, two-way and meaningful communications with school staff that involves the student, addresses learning and engages the family in school activities.
+Title I, Part A defines parent involvement as the ...participation of parents in regular, two-way and meaningful communications with school staff that involves the student, addresses learning and engages the family in school activities.

 Research tells us that students with involved parents, are more likely to: